Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 What Happens to Broad Allow Rules

-Here is the critical detail most users will miss: on entering auto mode, Claude Code drops broad allow rules that grant arbitrary code execution.
+Here is the detail most users miss: on entering Auto Mode, Claude Code drops broad allow rules that grant arbitrary code execution.
 Rules like Bash(*), Bash(python*), Bash(node*), and any Agent allow rule get temporarily removed.

 What Gets Blocked vs. Allowed